+Daily Chlorine residuals, pH and temperature

+Semi-Monthly Bacteria (total coliform)

+Annually Nitrates

-Daily Chlorine residuals, pH, and temperature.
-Semi-Monthly Bacteria (total coliform).
-Annually Nitrates.
-EPA directed Inorganic, volatile organic contaminants, (three year cycle) synthetic organic contaminants, radioactivity, lead, copper and Arsenic.
+Inorganic, volatile organic contaminants, synthetic organic

+(3 Year Cycle) contaminants, radioactivity, lead, copper and arsenic

 All new construction and repair work performed on the water system infrastructure is treated with chlorine.
-The water is tested for water purity, by a state approved laboratory, prior to these facilities providing water to you the consumer.
+The water is tested for purity by a state approved laboratory prior to these facilities providing water to you the consumer.

-EPA states "The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+EPA states, "The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.